MicrosoftDocs/sql-docs/docs/integration-services/lift-shift/ssis-azure-deploy-run-monitor-tutorial.md

 Before you start, make sure you have version 17.2 or later of SQL Server Management Studio.
 To download the latest version of SSMS, see [Download SQL Server Management Studio (SSMS)](https://docs.microsoft.com/sql/ssms/download-sql-server-management-studio-ssms).

-Also make sure that you have set up the SSISDB database and provisioned the Azure-SSIS Integration Runtime.
+Also make sure that you have set up the SSISDB database in Azure and provisioned the Azure-SSIS Integration Runtime.
 For info about how to provision SSIS on Azure, see [Deploy SQL Server Integration Services packages to Azure](https://docs.microsoft.com/azure/data-factory/tutorial-deploy-ssis-packages-azure).

-> [!NOTE]
-> Deployment to Azure only supports the project deployment model.

 ## For Azure SQL Database, get the connection info